laracasts/blog/articles/Benjamin/04-the-basics-of-technical-seo-with-laravel.md

 - Search engines will be able to figure out what your pages are about.
 - They are also looking to rank pages offering a decent user experience (we will see later what this means).

 Technical SEO may only be 20% of the job, but _it is necessary_.
-This article targets developers who are tasked to make SEO-friendly projects.

 ## Avoid superstitions and fact check everything